 The point of this though is not to make an argument for or against involving ourselves in the imperialist electoral system.
 I didn’t do that this time last year when Canada ran through its federal electoral cycle, and I don’t intend to do it now.
 Rather, I want to take a moment to comment on the meaning of this most recent American electoral contest.
 Because I do believe that it does mean something.
-I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialist parasitism internationally and anti-Black settler colonialism “domestically.”
+I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialist parasitism internationally and the settler/master colonial regime “domestically.”

 I know a lot of my relatives are scared of Trump.
-My nekiah, my mother, called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
-My naehsēh, my younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.
+Mmy mother called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
+My younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.

 So what does this election mean for us?
 As Indigenous Peoples?
 Red Peoples?
 Earth Peoples?
 What does it mean for us as our resistance grows at Standing Rock, against the Back Forty Mine and in every other corner of our occupied homelands?